School education in Australia’s federation

 Schools that are currently funded above their target Commonwealth share will transition to it by 2029 at the latest.

-This will ensure that, regardless of their home state or territory, students with greater needs will attract higher levels of funding from the Australian Government, and students with the same need within the same sector will attract the same support from the Australian Government, regardless of the state where they live.
+This will ensure that, regardless of their home state or territory, students with greater needs will attract higher levels of funding from the Australian Government, and students with the same need within the same sector will attract the same support from the Australian Government.

 State and territory funding requirements